DevExpress-Examples/out-of-maintenance-win-designer-pivot-detailed-data/readme.md

         }
     ```

-    The _doNotShowDataForThisArea_ variable determines whether an end user clicked the allowed area.
+    The `doNotShowDataForThisArea` variable determines whether an end user clicked the allowed area.

-## Integration to Dashboard Designer
+## Integration to a Dashboard Designer

 4. To allow end users to enable or disable this functionality for a specific Pivot item when designing dashboard, add a custom button to the DashboardDesigner's [Ribbon toolbar](https://docs.devexpress.com/Dashboard/15732/create-the-designer-and-viewer-applications/winforms-designer/ribbon-bars-and-menu/ribbon-ui).

     Find the Page Group to which you can add your custom option.
-The following code snippet finds the **Pivot** → **Data** → **Interactivity** group:
+The following code snippet gets the **Pivot** → **Data** → **Interactivity** group:

     ```cs
             RibbonControl ribbon = dashboardDesigner.Ribbon;